gouthams/paly-with-go/README.md

 This go module dependency should be resolved during the build time.

 Executing unit test could be longer in few systems.
-Especially TestPublishEventsMultipleEntryConcurrentAndParallel test uses maximum available logical cores to run the 2 million concurrent adds and a million concurrent get stats.
+Especially TestPublishEventMultipleEntryConcurrentAndParallel test uses maximum available logical cores to run the 2 million concurrent adds and a million concurrent get stats.

 It takes about 30 seconds to run the tests on 12 logical core machine with 2.6 GHz 6-Core Intel Core i7 CPU.